Lena Kovadlo is a writer for various content-sharing websites. She's an author of 12 books and helps other authors publish theirs.

-We live in a fast-paced society and often enough it seems like there is not enough time in the day to accomplish what needs to be done.
-If there are shortcuts we can implement that will save us valuable time then we will give them a try.
+We live in a fast-paced society and often, it seems like there is not enough time in the day to accomplish what needs to be done.
+If there are shortcuts that will save us valuable time, then we will give them a try.
 We have nothing to lose if we do.
 Who knows?
 They just might work.

 Microsoft Word Keyboard Shortcuts

-Whether you are technologically savvy or not you can still implement shortcuts when using software applications such as Microsoft Word.
+Whether you are technologically savvy or not, you can still implement shortcuts when using software applications such as Microsoft Word.
 The shortcuts are easy to use and remember.
-For those people that tend to forget things, keeping a print out of the shortcuts is not a bad idea.
+For those who tend to forget things, keeping a print-out of the shortcuts is not a bad idea.

 There are many shortcuts available for use in Microsoft Word using the keyboard - CTRL shortcuts, SHIFT shortcuts, ALT Shortcuts, and Function Key shortcuts (i.e. F1).
 There are also other keyboard shortcuts, and shortcuts that do not use the keyboard at all.
 They are all useful to know and save valuable time.
 You decide which shortcuts you want to use and which shortcuts to ignore.
 You don't have to use shortcuts at all if you don't want to.
 But why not give them a try?

-In this hub I thought I would introduce you to the CTRL shortcuts that you can use when working with Microsoft Word.
+In this article, I thought I would introduce you to the CTRL shortcuts that you can use when working with Microsoft Word.

 CTRL + A = Select text